 “I have discovered so many more people in my community who were hidden, not wanting anyone to know that they have leprosy.”

 Shivaram now works with a Leprosy Mission Self-Help Group to explain leprosy is curable and not a curse.
 As a result, more people have come out of hiding to receive treatment.
 He knows there are others out there like his wife and daughter who need to know leprosy can be treated.

 Your gift of $100 will help deliver free medicine to the people who need it … and help prevent more suicides.
-(And remember, give to this Annual Appeal by June 30 to receive your potential tax benefit this year).

 Today, Samana is a beautiful young girl with her whole life ahead of her.
 If only her mother had known leprosy was curable she could still be alive today.